 One of the powerful parts of any curriculum is the assessment component, and that is so true of the New Units of Study Writing Curriculum.
 Last week on the blog we talked a bit about assessment in my Assessment Shoptalk: Data Driven VS Student Driven post.
 It's no surprise to those of you who read the post, that I am a huge believer in looking at what a students' strengths are and build from there.
-While attending Reading, Writing and Coaching Institutes at Columbia University's Teacher College, I learned that reading and writing steps could be broken down into "moves" students could follow.
+While attending TCRWP Reading, Writing and Coaching Institutes at Columbia University's Teacher College, I learned that reading and writing steps could be broken down into "moves" students could follow.
 This resonated with me, having been a Reading Recovery trained interventionist, analyzing students' reading and writing behaviors, finding their strengths, and nudging them along a progression of skills just made sense.
 So in this post, we'll explore how to do just that.

 Many of the school districts I support are finding that when teachers receive staff development in teaching writing, and equally important analyzing student writing, their schools are developing strong writing communities.
 As an outgrowth of these writing communities, teachers are developing their efficacy in analyzing student writing and writing behaviors and have been able to provide students with clear, sequenced and targeted writing instruction.
 This is making a dramatic difference for students.
 For many of these children, their ability to write in all Common Core Writing text types is impressive, but this targeted writing instruction is yielding dramatic and significant reading progress for these youngsters as well.
-Lucy Calkins reminds us, “Powerful writing instruction produces visible and immediate results.“
+Writing guru Lucy Calkins reminds us, “Powerful writing instruction produces visible and immediate results.

 According to research by John Hattie, and others, when teachers provide clear, specific feedback that details accessible next steps for learners it accelerates their progress.
-According to Hattie visible learning and teaching occurs when teachers see learning through the eyes of students and help them make deliberate steps or learning goals with student.
+According to Hattie visible learning and teaching occurs when teachers see learning through the eyes of students and help them make deliberate steps or learning goals with the student.
 This is the power of reviewing and reflecting on formative assessment data.
-My hope is that this little tool will simplify this process and help you in supporting your students achieve those goals.
+My hope is that this suggestion will simplify this process and help you in supporting your students achieve those goals.

 Next week I'll be announcing Pure Literacy's first summer book club list!
 I'm really excited to launch the first ever Pure Literacy summer book club and would love your input on what books you'd like to see on the list!
 Are there books on your summer reading list you've been meaning to get to?
 Write in via the comments section below or the Ask Anything in the blog sidebar and I'll take them into consideration!